wazedde/ucom/README.md

 ## `ucom help list`

 ```
-This command will show a list of the installed Unity versions.
+Shows a list of the installed Unity versions

-Usage: ucom list [OPTIONS]
+Usage: ucom.exe list [OPTIONS]

 Options:
   -u, --unity <VERSION>  The Unity versions to list.
 You can specify a partial version; e.g. 2021 will list all